falixchong/cp4i-praticum-event-stream/MQAPI.md

 6. The *Message Flow Editor* will be open with only the *Input* and *Output* terminals.
 Double click the tab to maximize the editor and work with the flow.

 ![ACE Toolkit REST API with MQ Step 6](images/2022-06-28_12-32-33.png)

+7. Drag and drop the *Nodes* from the palette to implemeng the "logic".
+In this case we will use the following nodes:
+  * Flow Order Node,
+  * HTTP Header Node,
+  * MQ Header Node,
+  * MQ Output Node, and
+  * Mapphin Node.
+And you will proceed to wire them.
+The flow should look like the one below.
 ![ACE Toolkit REST API with MQ Step 7](images/2022-06-28_12-37-45.png)

 ![ACE Toolkit REST API with MQ Step 8](images/2022-06-28_12-40-26.png)
 ![ACE Toolkit REST API with MQ Step 9](images/2022-06-28_13-01-52.png)
 ![ACE Toolkit REST API with MQ Step 10](images/2022-06-28_13-04-48.png)